DanielLowry/cursor_usage_tracker/apps/web/SETUP.md

    - Ensure you're logged into Cursor
    - Check that you're on a cursor.sh domain
    - Verify the extension has the required permissions
+   - Confirm the upload URL is correctly set in the extension popup

 2. Upload failures:
    - Verify HTTPS connection
    - Check server logs for encryption errors
    - Ensure the encryption key is properly set
    - Verify database connectivity
+   - Confirm the upload URL is correct

 ## Security Best Practices